JaequazaTube/ceg2350f25/README.md

 ## Part 3 Answers
 (Linux)
-1. Command to create new user:
+1. Command to create new user: sudo adduser bob
-2. Path to new user's home directory:
+2. Path to new user's home directory: /home/bob
-3. Evaluate if `ubuntu` can add files to new user's home directory:
+3. Evaluate if `ubuntu` can add files to new user's home directory: No, ubuntu does not have any permissions yet
-4. Command to switch to new user:
+4. Command to switch to new user: su bob
-5. Command(s) to go to new user's home directory:
+5. Command(s) to go to new user's home directory: cd /home/bob
-6. Evaluate if new user can add files to user's home directory:
+6. Evaluate if new user can add files to user's home directory: No, access has not been modified
-7. Command to return to `ubuntu` user:
+7. Command to return to `ubuntu` user: su ubuntu
-8. Command to return to `ubuntu` home directory:
+8. Command to return to `ubuntu` home directory: exit

 ## Part 4 Answers